bitvijays/umbrella-wiki/source/1_Architecture.rst

   - Validation mode: uses a predefined arena world (operates in validation mode)
   - User-defined worlds: for evaluation of larger or more complex scenarios
-  - Radio simulators: for evaluation of custom protocol stacks supporting swarm (robot to robot) interaction.
+  - Radio simulators: evaluate custom protocol stacks supporting swarm (robot to robot) interaction.
 - The gazebo simulator runs in the same EKS cluster as the associated experiment containers and loads world files on initialisation.
 The world files are predefined for the validation mode and are not replaceable.
 However, for the experiment mode, they can be overwritten with user-defined files.
 A volume mount is specified for the worlds directory to achieve defining user-defined files.
-Experiment containers are initialised for each emulated robot and are passed the environment variable ROBOTID to distinguish which robot they correspond to.
-Robot models are contained in the urdf directory and are initialised for each emulated robot within the simulator instance by the experiment containers.
+Experiment containers are initialised for each emulated robot and are passed the environment variable ``ROBOTID`` to distinguish which robot they correspond to.
+Robot models are contained in the ``urdf`` directory and are initialised for each emulated robot within the simulator instance by the experiment containers.

 - When setting up the experiment configuration, the user can specify the friendly name (ROS2 partition prefix/namespace) for each robot instance in the portal GUI.
 The robot model nodes are instanced for each identifier name (see controller.launch.py).